 The tax expense for the period comprises current and deferred tax.
-Tax is recognised in the Statement of Comprehensive Income, except that where a tax change arises as a result of an item recognised as other comprehensive income or recognised directly in equity, that tax charge is also recognised in other comprehensive income or directly in equity as appropriate.
+Tax is recognised in the Statement of Comprehensive Income, except that where a tax change arises as a result of an item recognised as other comprehensive income or recognised directly in equity.
+In such cases, the tax charge is also recognised in other comprehensive income or directly in equity as appropriate.